-God did not "rest," He ceased His work of creating.
+God did not "rest," in the sense that He took a break because He was tired, rest in this context meant that He ceased His work of creating.
 "Sabbath" means cessation or rest.
-“Blessed” in the sense that no further creation was done, the creation stood in its glory giving favor to God by its very existence.
+"Blessed" in the sense that no further creation was done, the creation stood in its glory giving favor to God by its very existence.

 Remember the sabbath day, to keep it holy.